nhn/tui.chart/README.md

 ## Feature

 * Bar Chart<br>
   * A bar chart displays a series of data in the form of a horizontal bar.
 * Column Chart<br>
   * A column chart is a type of bar chart.
 Unlike a bar chart, a column chart, position the vertical bar.
 * Line Chart<br>
   * A line chart is a type of chart which displays information as a series of data by line segments.
 * Area Chart<br>
   * An area chart displays graphically quantitive data.
 It is based on the line chart.
+* Bubble Chart<br>
+  * A bubble chart is a type of chart that displays three dimensions of data.
 * Pie Chart<br>
   * A type of graph in which a circle is divided into sectors that each represent a proportion of the whole.
 * Combo Chart (Combination Chart)<br>
   * A combo chart is a visualization that combines the features of the column chart and the line chart.
 * Map Chart<br>
   * A map chart allows us to visualize spatial relationships in data by indicating data on a geographical map.

 ## Sample Images